jakhall/planeto-cloud-events/README.md

 2. Download and install google cloud sdk. https://cloud.google.com/sdk/

-3. Run "testbuild.bat" inside "build" to obtain lib dependencies.
+3. Run 'build/testbuild.bat' to obtain lib dependencies.
 (Make sure pip is installed)

 4. Test the app - "cd AppData/Local/Google/Cloud SDK/google-cloud-sdk/bin", "dev_appserver.py C:\\git\\planeto"

-5. Access from browser at localhost:8000 and 8080.
+5. Access from browser at localhost:8000 and localhost:8080.

 Commit to the master branch anytime, just test it first as you will have no access to build error messages.